TrayTrayV/fletchling/README.md

    npm install
 ```

-To install the Required npm modules to make the application work,
+Install the Required npm modules to make the application work,
 After installing all the Required Module run

 ```bash